Virtua Insanity, or How I Feel About 3D Fighters As A Newcomer

 Despite not being a competitive player, fighting games are absolutely a lifestyle to me.
 There's a sense of community, especially physically, that can get built off of numerous games, from the newest AAA ones to the classics, to games that only recently got a scene thanks to enough people being loud enough to show why their game is special.
 (Shout outs to the Kamen Rider Super Climax Heroes competitive scene!)

-It's not like I never played them, but I simply had nowhere near of a level of attachment to 3d fithers.
+It's not like I never played them, but I simply had nowhere near of a level of attachment to 3d fighters.
 The only one I played for myself was SoulCalibur 2 on the GameCube; a lot of people speak highly for the GameCube version due to having Link, but I still remember the game fondly even if I had no idea what I was doing.
 It had an extravagant soundtrack, atmosphere that really enveloped you, and graphics that looked incredible.
-Even still, I wasn't able to understand how SoulCalibur 2 worked until I tried out the HD version on an emulator... a month ago on my Steam Deck with an arcade stick, and I wouldn't have been able to understand THAT until I tried out Virtua Fighter with more fighting game experience, and not just fumbling about on an old SEGA PC demo disc.
+Even still, I wasn't able to understand how SoulCalibur 2 worked until I tried out the HD version on an emulator... a month ago on my Steam Deck with an arcade stick, and I wouldn't have been able to understand THAT until I tried out Virtua Fighter with more fighting game experience, and not just fumbling about on an old SEGA PC demo disc (which I'm sure had Virtua Fighter PC's demo, a game that is a port of the Saturn's Virtua Fighter Remix)

 People weren't talking about these games when I was 8.
 This one reference by James Rolfe was likely my first exposure to it.